joshbegley/nyt-latest/README.md

 `The ousting of Speaker Kevin McCarthy.`\
 https://nytimes.com/2023/10/03/briefing/speaker-mccarthy-biden-ukraine.html?searchResultPosition=4

-**Multiple People Shot at Morgan State University**\
+**Multiple People Shot at Morgan State University in Baltimore**\
-`The university and police issued a shelter-in-place order as they searched for an active shooter on the Baltimore campus.`\
+`The police issued a shelter-in-place order on campus, which was later lifted.`\
 https://nytimes.com/2023/10/03/us/morgan-state-university-baltimore-shooting.html?searchResultPosition=5

 **Manitoba Elects a First Nations Member as Premier, a Canadian First**\